samannetts8/shelf_life/README.md

 - Connecting the **frontend to the backend** was challenging as Supabase was a new technology, but we gained a solid understanding of authentication and database integration.
 - Ensuring all **features linked seamlessly** required troubleshooting API calls and state management, which helped us improve our debugging and problem-solving skills.
-- Executing all of our **plans within just two coding days** pushed us to prioritise tasks efficiently, work collaboratively under pressure, and adapt quickly to challenges.
+- Executing all of our plans within just **two coding days** required an agile mindset, pushing us to prioritise tasks efficiently, work collaboratively under pressure, and adapt quickly to challenges as they arose.

 ## Future Improvements